International Fees From

 There is a health centre on campus where students can register with a health practitioner; there is also Nightline which is a listening service run by students, and Open Door, an emotional and psychological support service.

-Fees for full time undergraduate courses start at £15,680 for subjects such as History of Art, rising to £20,100 for subjects such as Biochemistry and £28,000 per year to study Medicine.
+Fees for full time undergraduate courses start at £18,350 for most Arts, Humanities, Social Sciences, Business related degrees & Maths rising to £22,650 for Laboratory based subjects such as Biochemistry and Engineering degrees.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.